l1t48/l1t48/README.md

   - Showcases personal info, skills, and projects in an engaging format
 ---

+#### 📚 Book & Quotes Management Frontend

+A fullstack application for managing books and quotes, featuring real-time updates and a responsive UI.

+- **Stack:** Angular 20, TypeScript, Bootstrap, Font Awesome, SignalR, .NET 9 (ASP)
+- **Highlights:**
+- Full CRUD operations for books and quotes
+- Authentication with token management via HTTP interceptor
+- Real-time updates using SignalR for immediate content synchronization
+- Responsive, user-friendly design with Bootstrap styling

+Testing Note: The backend is hosted on a free-tier service that sleeps after inactivity.
+Access the backend test endpoint first and wait for a response before using the frontend.
+Avoid using browser anonymous mode, as cookie-based authentication is required.

 ### 🎓 Background

 - 🎓 **B.Sc. in Computer Science**, Karlstad University, Sweden